 200g ice

-1. In a cocktail shaker, add 1-2 strawberries or add 5-6 strawberries if you’re using your blender.
+- Add 1-2 strawberries or 5-6 strawberries in a cocktail shaker if you use your blender.
 Give them a quick meddle.

-3. Add a dash of grenadine for extra sweetness and color if you would like.
+3. Add a dash of grenadine for extra sweetness and colour if you would like.

 4. Final step!
-Give that a mix and pour into your cocktail glass and delight your taste with some fine winery.
+Give that a mix, pour it into your cocktail glass, and delight your taste with some fine winery.

 History